 Prevention: Do not give tetracyclin antibiotics to children under 8 years of age, unless absolutely necessary.

 As a result of pulp necrosis, teeth may become greyish-black.

 Cause: Untreated tooth decay or a tooth trauma can lead to pulpitis and then to pulp necrosis.

 Treatment: Black teeth with pulp necrosis need root canal treatment first.
 Then the dentist can bleach them or apply a veneer or crown to restore the original colour of the teeth.

 Prevention: It is essential to treat dental diseases or traumas as soon as possible.

-What should I do in order to my teeth never be black prevent my teeth turning black?
+What should I do in order prevent my teeth from turning black?

 - You have to brush and floss your teeth after every meal in an appropriate manner as recommended by dentists, at least for 3 minutes.

-- Eat healthy, do not snack between meals.
+- Have a healthy diet, do not snack between meals.